 My recommendation is to experiment with different sharing schedules to see where engagement begins to drop off.

-Most experts recommend an 80/20 split — that means you share 80% content from other folks and 20% your own content.
+Most experts recommend an 80/20 split — that means you share 80% content from other folks and 20% of your own content.
 That means you’re sharing your own content about 1X per day.
 However, you don’t want to share the same content every day for weeks because it does get pretty spammy.

 Luckily, Buffer comes through again with a suggested schedule for how often to share a piece of your own content.

 I’ve modified this a little and it doubled the traffic to my site without creating any negative effects on other social media.
-My modification is that I share on Facebook, LinkedIN, and Google+ after 2 weeks rather than 1 week.
-Because this infographic doesn’t include LinkedIN, which is huge for me, I share to LinkedIN on the same schedule as Facebook.
+My modification is that I share on Facebook, LinkedIn, and Google+ after 2 weeks rather than 1 week.
+Because this infographic doesn’t include Linkedin, which is huge for me, I share to LinkedIn on the same schedule as Facebook.